 The importance of shadowing:

 - To know what it’s like being a physician

-- It's okay to step away if it's not what you thought it was or wanted
+- To step away if it’s not what you thought it was or what you wanted

-Her experiences of balancing being a nontraditional student and a mother:
+Balancing being a nontraditional medical student and a mother:

 - Starting a family at a very early age